 - 1. To restore the last state after eg. a hardware or software crash. - 2.
-To recover old versions of a file or folder because it was deleted / destroyed unnoticed (eg. by a software bug) or you see later it was a mistake to delete it.
+To recover old versions of a file or folder because it was deleted / destroyed unnoticed (eg. by a software bug) or you discover later it was deleted by mistake.